Vyral/base-template/_posts/2019-02-19-the-phoenix-real-estate-market-is-on-fire.md

 The federal government has stopped the increase of interest rates for the near future, so consumers are feeling good at the moment.
 When I bought my first house over 30 years ago, I believe I paid over 10% interest; today, we’re still around 5%.
 That means it’s still a great time to buy a house.

-**The Phoenix Economy is absolutely on fire.** If you drive around the city, you’ll see tower cranes where they’re building high-rise buildings, and you’ll also notice that new apartments and homes are being built all over the Valley.
+**The Phoenix economy is absolutely on fire.** If you drive around the city, you’ll see tower cranes where they’re building high-rise buildings, and you’ll also notice that new apartments and homes are being built all over the Valley.

 {% include pullquote.html %}